 Ultimately, though, the experience is a collaborative showcase.
 Diners can expect to feast on a range of Gucci Herbarium crockery from the Gucci Décor collection.
 For lunch and dinner, meals will be served on plates and bowls crafted with Richard Ginori porcelain, featuring Gucci’s Herbarium motif—a whimsical Toile de Jouy design of cherry branches, leaves and flowers inspired by a pattern previously used on other items in the fashion house’s ready to wear collections.
 To boot, the red crockery is specifically made for Gucci Osteria and is only available for purchase at the Gucci Garden in Italy.

 The restaurant will open for lunch and dinner on select days from May 1 to 26.
-Diners can choose a specially curated four-course lunch ($128++), a seven-course lunch ($228++) or seven-course dinner ($278++) tasting menus.
+Diners can choose a specially curated four-course lunch ($128++), a seven-course lunch ($228++) or seven-course dinner ($278++, inclusive of a welcome glass of champagne) tasting menus.

 (Related: Massimo Bottura And His Fight Against Food Waste)

 The Gucci Osteria Singapore edition is brought to you by Savour, a Singapore-founded F&B lifestyle company that specialises in unique culinary experiences.
 General ticketing sales open on 20 April 2019, 12pm at savour.sg/gucciosteria.

 Update: Due to overwhelming preview sales, the management and culinary team have decided to extend the event, ahead of bookings available to the public, by an additional week.
 The pop-up will now run until June 2.